Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Preliminaries

-\begin{definition}[Cooperative Games on a Network Graph \cite{tarkowski2017game}] We define a cooperative game on graph \hbox{$H=(N,E)$} to be the pair $G_H = (F,V)$, where $F\subseteq N$ and $V$ is a valuation function from the subsets of $F$ to the reals, i.e., $V:\mathcal{P}(F) \rightarrow \mathbb{R}$.
+\begin{remark}[Graph representation] Let us index each node by some integer in $\mathbb{Z}_{|N|}$\footnote{Given an integer $m$, $\mathbb{Z}_{m}$ is the set $\{0,1,\dots,m\}$.}.
+Each edge is indexed by an integer in $\mathbb{Z}_{|N|(|N|-1)}$, that is mapped to the set of pairs $\{(u,w): u,w\in \mathbb{Z}_{|N|}, u\neq w\}$, with a bijection.
+We write the index of edge $(u,w)$ as $uw$.
+We may represent the adjacency matrix of the graph with a binary string $x\in\{0,1\}^{|N|(|N|-1)}$, where $x_{uw}$ is one if $(u,w)\in E$, otherwise $x_{uw}$ is zero. \end{remark} \begin{definition}[Cooperative games on a network graph \cite{tarkowski2017game}] We define a cooperative game on graph \hbox{$H=(N,E)$} to be the pair $G_H = (F,V)$, where $F\subseteq N$ and $V$ is a valuation function from the subsets of $F$ to the reals, i.e., $V:\mathcal{P}(F) \rightarrow \mathbb{R}$.
 With the restriction that $V(\emptyset)=0$. \end{definition} This definition allows us to treat the nodes in $F$ as players in a game.
 Given a subset of nodes $R\subseteq F$, we can treat it as a binary graph coloring where the colors correspond to the inclusion (or exclusion) of the node in $R$. $V(R)$ represents the value of that particular graph coloring.
 Though it is useful to have a value for coalitions of nodes, or their colorings, the number of combinations grows exponentially with respect to graph size.
 Thus, it is useful to have a metric that can condense this vast amount of information into a utility for each node.
-We adapt the Shapley value solution concept to our current situation. \begin{definition}[Node Shapley Value \cite{shapley1952value}] Given a game $G_H=(F,V)$ on graph \hbox{$H=(N,E)$}, with $F\subseteq N$.
+We adapt the Shapley value concept to our current situation. \begin{definition}[Node Shapley value \cite{shapley1952value}] Given a game $G_H=(F,V)$ on graph \hbox{$H=(N,E)$}, with $F\subseteq N$.
 The $i$th node's Shapley value $\Phi_i$ is,

 where $\gamma(n,m) = \left( {n \choose m} (n+1)\right)^{-1}$. \end{definition}